 Arabella closely watched changes in Fifth Avenue and social reform.
 When her step-daughter joined the 25,000 women who marched on Fifth Avenue for Women’s Suffrage on October 23, 1915, she showed her ardent support.
 The Sun reported “Many suffrage flags decorated shops and houses along the way.
 Collis P. Huntington’s home at Fifty-seventh street was decorated with yellow pennants and a group of faces watched from the windows.”

 By the end of World War I the two great mansions opposite one another at Fifth Avenue and 57th Streets were among the last holdouts of an era already passed.
-“The houses of Mrs. Cornelius Vanderbilt and Mrs. Collis P. Huntington at Fifty-seventh Street and Fifth Avenue are doomed to be overshadowed by a thirty-story office, store, apartment and theatre building, to be erected on the southwest corner of Fifty-seventh Street and Fifth Avenue, by George Backer at a cost of about $6,000,000,” reported The Times on December 21, 1919.
+“The houses of Mrs. Cornelius Vanderbilt and Mrs. Collis P. Huntington at Fifty-seventh Street and Fifth Avenue are doomed to be overshadowed by a thirty-story office, store, apartment and theatre building, to be erected on the southwest corner of Fifty-seventh Street and Fifth Avenue, by George Backer at a cost of about $6,000,000,” reported The New York Times on December 21, 1919.

 New York saw less and less of Arabella Huntington as the years passed, however.
-“It was her custom for years to reside during the Winter in the big gray stone house, often compared to a castle, at the southeast corner of Fifth Avenue and Fifty-seventh Street, but recently she has spent more and more of her time in California,” The Times noted in 1924.
+“It was her custom for years to reside during the Winter in the big gray stone house, often compared to a castle, at the southeast corner of Fifth Avenue and Fifty-seventh Street, but recently she has spent more and more of her time in California,” The New York Times noted in 1924.

 She came back that summer, in July, but was seriously ill.
 Her personal physician, Dr. William B. Coley, was in constant attendance.
-But finally on September 16, 1924 the remarkable and colorful Arabella Huntington died in the house at No. 2 East 57th Street at the age of 72.
+But finally on September 16, 1924 the remarkable and colorful Arabella Huntington died in the house at 2 East 57th Street at the age of 72.
 The New York Times diplomatically side-stepped her exclusion from society’s inner circle.
 “Mrs. Huntington had never been a conspicuous figure in New York’s social life, largely because of her absorption in more serious matters.”

 In fact, she had given generously to a variety of causes—many of which reflected her forward-thinking social positions.
-“She did a great deal for the education of the negro in the South, mindful of conditions observed there in her youth,” The Times pointed out, “her benefactions including large gifts to Tuskegee Institute and to Hampton.
+“She did a great deal for the education of the negro in the South, mindful of conditions observed there in her youth,” The New York Times pointed out, “her benefactions including large gifts to Tuskegee Institute and to Hampton.
 The striking shirt waist workers of 1909 received help from her.”

 She donated the ground on which the American Geographical Society Building was built on Broadway and 156th Street; and gave freely to the Huntington Laboratory of the Harvard Medical School.